jaenudin86/AdoExecutor/README.md

 Assumption of library (overlay) AdoExecutor is to assist users to query a database using ADO.NET driver.
 Library is similar to [Dapper](https://github.com/StackExchange/dapper-dot-net), however while creating it i was guided by few rules:
 * Extensibility - possibility of easy extending and modifying classes - all elements of subsystem are built upon interfaces and where it is possible virtual methods are used.
-  * Interception - possibility of intercept into query execution process.
+  * Interception - possibility to inject into query execution process.
 For example it is very helpful when You must add logging to all executed queries into Your application - more informations in paragraph 7.
   * Add support to own select data types - more informations in paragraph 2 and 8.
   * Add support to own input parameter types - more informations in paragraph 5 and 9.
 * Testability - possibility to use mocks of data access layer (library doesn't use extensions methods).